liorroy/Zen-City-Journey-through-Londons-bike-rental-data/README.md

 ![Presentation9](png/9.png)
 ![Presentation10](png/10.png)

+## Summary

+We had a great time and learnt a lot along the way.

+It was intresting working as a team and diving into the data.

-## Thank you for your time and attention
+Thank you for your time and attention!